url54/scrappy-doo/README.md

 ```

 # Recommend Python Version
 Scrappy-doo was written in Python 3.10.5.
-This is the only version that it has been tested with, however, must of the requirements are pretyt generic, and should work with other versions of Python.
+This is the only version that it has been tested with, however, most of the requirements are pretty generic, and should work with other versions of Python.

 # Dependencies
 Srappy-doo was written with Requests, Re, Argparse, BeautifulSoup, pathlib, and colorama.
 This dependencies can be installed using the requirements.txt file.